williamxie11/REBOUND/README.txt

       ***SOLUTION: implementation issue of collision detection between balls and paddles.
 To be fixed.

   - powerup ball can spawn right under a normal ball making it hard to see and vice versa
-      ***SOLUTION: spawn algorithm issue missing a conditional statement to detect for this.
+      ***SOLUTION: spawn function missing a conditional statement to detect for this.
 To be fixed.

   - when switching paddles by moving the mouse, the previous paddle tends to move as well
       ***SOLUTION: this is due to mouse movement from one paddle to another.
-In a future version a dead zone will be implemented to resolve this.
-There are also plans to make REBOUND!
-Leap Motion compatible.
+In a future version a dead zone will can be implemented to resolve this.

   - sound and music do not play and instead a "clicking" sound is played
       ***SOLUTION: this is a known issue with sound modules in Pygame.
 Can be fixed by a few restarts and luck.